melissajuarezc/school-shooting-analysis/code/README.md

 This directory contains the R code used in the School Shooting Analysis project.
 The code is divided into three files:

 `01_tidy.R`: This script reads in the raw data and cleans and transforms the data into a tidy format.
-`02_EDA.Rmd`: This file reads in the tidy data and performs exploratory data analysis (EDA) to better understand the variables and their relationships.
+`02_analysis.R`: This file reads in the tidy data and creates linear models to better understand the variables and their relationships.
-`03_school-shooting-analysis`:
-`functions.R`: This script contains any custom functions used in the analysis.

 Each script is annotated with comments explaining the code.
 To run the analysis, you should run the scripts in the order of the naming conventions.

 ### Requirements